 Vintage jewelry is usually defined as being more than 30 years old.
-When it comes to vintage engagement rings, pieces from the Art Deco era – the 1920s and ’30s – have become very popular.
+Regarding vintage engagement rings, pieces from the Art Deco era – the 1920s and ’30s – have become very popular.
 Not only are these rings beautifully crafted, but they’ve also stood the test of time.
 Bold, geometric, and unapologetically dramatic, an Art Deco piece makes a statement.
-Lovers of old-school glamour and fashion will adore a vintage engagement ring from this period.
+Old-school glamour and fashion lovers will adore a vintage engagement ring from this period.

 22. Vintage Edwardian Ring

-Edwardian jewelry is all about delicate details, with lacy filigree designs, fine chains and floral motifs combining to create a very feminine finish.
-When it comes to vintage engagement rings from this time – 1901 to 1910 – you’ll find lots of romantic elements.
+Edwardian jewelry is all about delicate details, with lacy filigree designs, fine chains, and floral motifs combined to create a very feminine finish.
+When it comes to vintage engagement rings from 1901 to 1910, you’ll find lots of romantic elements.
 Think flower-inspired clusters and unusual diamond cuts, like rose and old mine, rather than more modern styles like a princess or round brilliant.
-Colored center stones were also more common in this period so that you may discover ruby and sapphire engagement rings, or even opal, topaz and zircon.
+Colored center stones were also more common in this period, so that you may discover ruby and sapphire engagement rings or even opal, topaz, and zircon.

 23. Ballerina Engagement Ring